-At Cypress Capital Management we believe that the model we have implemented is the best way to ensure that our clients meet their investing goals.
+At Cypress Capital Management we believe that the approach we have implemented is the best way to ensure that our clients meet their investing goals.
 The keys to our approach are:

 1. Tailored Service

 Each portfolio is tailored to the client’s specific circumstances; taking into account other assets, liquidity requirements, time horizons and any other relevant considerations.
 This allows us to construct the optimal portfolio for each client.